JarredR092699/NFLWRClustering/README.md

 # NFLWRClustering
 Welcome to the **NFLWRClustering** repository! explores how NFL wide receivers in 2024 can be grouped based on their phyiscal attributes and performance metrics.
 Using K-Means clustering, the algorithm identifies patterns and similarities among WRs to help analyze their roles, skill sets, and contributions to their teams.
-The analysis focuses on players with at least 350 snaps through the first nine games of the 2024 season.

 **Overview**